 The Assurance System Producer Program provides cervid producers with a rebate for veterinarian assessments and approved eligible equipment expenses that improve biosecurity practices.
 Eligible applicants must meet program criteria below.

-You are eligible to apply for a rebate if:
+You are eligible to apply for a rebate if you are a:

-- You have completed the On-Farm Cervid Biosecurity training; and
+- Cervid producer who has completed the On-Farm Cervid Biosecurity training; and

-- You have had a veterinarian assessment and Biosecurity Equipment Recommendation Report completed by a veterinarian licensed with the Saskatchewan Veterinary Medical Association.
+- Cervid producer who has had a veterinarian assessment and Biosecurity Equipment Recommendation Report completed by a veterinarian licensed with the Saskatchewan Veterinary Medical Association.

 Applicants who share livestock facilities will be considered one operation and subject to the maximum rebate of $15,000.